lorvent/sms/README.md

                 "error": "not_valid_data"
             }

-## Dairies for student [GET /parent/dairy]
+## Dairies for student [GET /parent/diary]
-Get all dairies for student
+Get all diaries for student

 + Request (application/json)
     + Body